Yelp/mrjob/docs/guides/emr-opts.rst

     command by spaces (we use :py:func:`shlex.split`).
 If the action is on the local filesystem, we'll automatically upload it to S3.

-    This has little advantage over :mrjob-opt:`bootstrap` other than running before it (you could upgrade :command:`sh`?), and is mostly included for completeness.
+    This has little advantage over :mrjob-opt:`bootstrap`; it is included in order to give direct access to the EMR API.

 .. mrjob-opt::
     :config: bootstrap_cmds